Student Work Placement Program (SWPP)

 - Venture for Canada

-Employers, including small and medium-sized enterprises, are encouraged to partner with local PSE institutions that are delivering programs in the fields of STEM and business to provide work placements for these students.
-Employers can receive wage subsidies of up to 50 percent of the wage cost for the placement (up to a maximum of $5,000 per placement) and up to 70 percent (up to a maximum of $7,000 per placement) for under-represented students including first-year students, women in STEM, Indigenous students, persons with disabilities and newcomers.
-Employer groups referenced above will provide wage subsidies.
+Employers could receive wage subsidies of up to 50% of the wage cost for each work term placement (up to a maximum of $5,000 per placement) and up to 70% (up to a maximum of $7,000 per work term placement) for first-year students and/or under-represented groups including, women in STEM, Indigenous students, persons with disabilities and recent immigrants (i.e. permanent residents).

 Post-secondary education (PSE) institutions